 For example, some financial experts say that most people spend money that they've inherited within one year.
 Considering that you want to give money to your grandchildren, who are presumably younger and less financially astute than the average inheritor, the chances of your money being used wisely are slim.

-Know Tax Consequences
+Knowing Tax Consequences

 Most individuals don't pay federal estate tax, because it is assessed only on substantial estates (currently upward of $5 million).
 Those with a substantial estate cannot avoid estate taxes by leaving their money to their grandchildren, because the government assesses a generation-skipping tax (GST).
-In such a case, you may want to give money to grandchildren while you are alive, taking advantage of the provision that you can give $14,000 per year to each grandchild without paying a gift tax.
+In such cases, you may want to give money to your grandchildren while you are alive, taking advantage of the provision that you can give $14,000 per year to each grandchild without paying a gift tax.
 No matter which direction you choose to go, if you are fortunate enough to have a large estate, you'll need expert advice to minimize taxes.

 Turning to Trusts

 Trusts have a couple of other advantages.
-Financial assets that have been placed in trust don't require probate and thus don't become a matter of public record.
+First, financial assets that have been placed in a trust don't require probate and thus don't become a matter of public record.
 In addition, you have more options over what happens to your money than you have without a trust.
-Specific types of trusts may be especially suited for grandparents wishing to benefit grandchildren.
-Ask your lawyer or financial adviser.
+Specific types of trusts may be especially suited for grandparents wishing to benefit grandchildren and should be reviewed with a lawyer or financial adviser.

-Significance of a Bequest
+Signifying a Bequest

-For many grandchildren, it's being remembered that matters more than the inheritance itself, especially if it is paired with a sentimental object from the grandparents' estate.
+For many grandchildren, it's being remembered that matters more than the inheritance itself, especially if it's paired with a sentimental object from the grandparents' estate.
 Consider a bequest as an opportunity to tell grandchildren that they are loved.